OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities.md

 The form layout is organized with _Rows_ and _Columns_.
 Each row is divided horizontally in 12 columns.

 ### How to add a new element?
-Selecting the option _Add new element_ you will be able to add new elements to the layout, after filling the following information:
+By selecting the option _Add new element_ you will be able to add new elements to the layout, after filling the following information:

 * _Name_: the entity attribute this element will represent in the layout (will allow you to read and write in this attribute);
 * _Label_: the caption of the element;